nalquas/nalquas/README.md

 ### Hello There 👋
-I'm Nalquas, a Computer Science student from Germany.
+I'm Niklas, a Computer Science student from Germany.
 I like developing games in [Godot](https://godotengine.org/) and contributing to projects I find useful.
 Before starting with Godot, I used to make games in [TIC-80](https://tic80.com/).

 You can find my personal games at https://nalquas.itch.io.